-On main routes and alongside new development, new road layouts that reduce congestion thus also reduce pollution levels will be supported, provided it is demonstrated that proposals are developed in accordance with the relevant aspect of the Hertfordshire Design Guide and in liaison with local people.
+On main routes and alongside new development, new road layouts that reduce congestion thus also reduce pollution levels will be supported, provided it is demonstrated that proposals are developed in accordance with the relevant aspect of the Hertfordshire Design Guide and in liaison with and supported by local people.
 Road layouts should also take into account the needs of cyclists.